brucify/revolutax/README.md

 cryptotax
 =====

 A Rust CLI application.
-Search for currency exchanges in a Revolut CSV file and output a new csv containing the tax information.
+Searches for currency exchanges in a Revolut CSV file and outputs a new csv containing the tax information.

 ```shell